Hatchin/school-projects/README.md

 * **Random Forest**
 * **Gradient Boosting**.

+The tool we use is AWS instances, mongoDB and pyspark, including SparkSQL and Spark Mlib.

 The complete code for modeling could be [found here](https://github.com/Hatchin/msan697project/blob/master/completeCode.py).

-The tool we use is AWS instances, mongoDB and pyspark, including SparkSQL and Spark Mlib.
+The [slides](https://github.com/Hatchin/msan697project/blob/master/Presentation.pdf) introduced other detailed information.

+**Feel free to explore and contact us for any related question!**